robiulrafi/Azure-ML-Engineer-Nanodegree-Project-Portfolio/project_2/README.md

 **Swagger instances running for the Documentation of the HTTP API associated with the best model**

+**Endpoint Consumption**

+During this step, the endpoint.py script was executed by updating the scoring_uri and the key to align with the service's key and the URI generated post the deployment of the best model.

 ## Screen Recording
 *TODO* Provide a link to a screen recording of the project in action.
 Remember that the screencast should demonstrate: